Want to know where to travel when in 2022? Your wish is our command.

 Big hitter: Peru

-May signals the start of dry season in Peru, but the landscape is still flush with greens from recent rainfall.
-In other words, a lovely time to visit, especially in the Inca hills around Cusco.
+May is a great time to visit Peru; not only is it the start of the dry season but the landscape is still flush with greens from recent rainfall.
+In other words, a lovely time to travel, especially in the Inca hills around Cusco.

 You can expect wonderfully clear days for hiking and cycling in the Sacred Valley, with blue skies, crisp sunshine and chillier nights.
 At the same time, the gem that is Rainbow Mountain becomes accessible once again, after the colder summit weather of winter.

-Over in the Peruvian Amazon, it’ll always be humid, but travelling in May means you’ll skip the prime time crowds of high summer.
+Over in the Peruvian Amazon, it’ll always be humid, but travelling to Peru in May means you’ll skip the prime time crowds of high summer.

 Also consider: Sicily

-Bella Italia comes into its own in May.
-On the island of Sicily, temperatures rise to the mid-20s, and the sea is warm enough to swim in.
+Bella Italia comes into its own in May, making it a perfect time to visit the island of Sicily, where temperatures rise to the mid-20s, and the sea is warm enough to swim in.
 But the crowds of high summer are still a way off, making for a wealth of secluded sandy coves.

 You can tee your trip with a series of May festivals, including Infiorata, an elaborate flower petal ceremony in the Baroque city of Noto, and a Greek classical theatre festival which kicks off from late May in the glorious amphitheatre of Syracuse.

 The Quebec region is starting to find its groove in May, as the temperatures heat up after months of snow and drizzle.